-Binge drinking increases risk of later sexual assault for first-year female college studentsMay 15th, 2012 by Kathleen Raven in Health /
+Binge drinking increases risk of later sexual assault for first-year female college studentsMay 15, 2012 by Kathleen Raven in Medicine & Health / Health

 (Medical Xpress) -- A new study by University of Georgia researchers demonstrates that several months before a female victim is sexually assaulted, her pattern of drinking alcohol influences her risk for unwanted sexual contact, ranging from unwanted kissing to rape.